List of Louisiana state high school football champions: Louisiana Independent School Association (1970–1991)

 In 1970 twenty private schools, many of which could probably be classified as segregation academies, formed the "Louisiana Independent School Association" (LISA).
 By 1971 LISA had increased its membership to 54 schools.
 It also included at least one Arkansas school during its existence.
-When LISA disbanded many of its member schools joined the Midsouth Association of Independent Schools (known at the time as the Mississippi Private School Association), with some joining the LHSAA (the only past LISA champion to join the LHSAA was Riverside Academy of Reserve).
+When LISA disbanded many of its member schools joined the Midsouth Association of Independent Schools (known at the time as the Mississippi Private School Association), with some joining the LHSAA (the only past LISA champions to join the LHSAA were Riverside Academy of Reserve, and False River Academy of New Roads).

 Below is a listing of all LISA football champions.